-One thousand years ago this summer, the king of Denmark (and lord also over Norway and Sweden) invaded England with a large fleet.
+Around one thousand years ago, the king of Denmark (and lord also over Norway and Sweden) invaded England with a large fleet.
 After a brief campaign, he secured the submission of all the English people apart from the inhabitants of London.
 When, as a near-contemporary English chronicler reported, “all the nation regarded him as full king”, the citizens of London finally capitulated and submitted, giving the Dane hostages, “for fear that he would destroy them”.

 That king was Swein Forkbeard.
 His swift conquest sent the Anglo-Saxons’ native ruler, Æthelred (nicknamed ‘the Unready’) into exile in Normandy, leaving his English subjects to pay a large tribute and supply their conqueror and his army with provisions.

 How could a foreign adventurer have brought such an abrupt end to the rule of the descendants of Alfred the Great?
 How could he have reversed the victory Alfred had won over the ninth-century Vikings, and reduced England to a subject realm within

 The story of Swein’s conquest of England goes back to the AD 990s, to one of the most celebrated episodes in early English military history, reported laconically in the Anglo-Saxon Chronicle, but commemorated in a famous Old English poem: The Battle

 a fleet of more than 90 Viking ships landed in Kent, sailed to Ipswich and, after sacking that town, came into the estuary of the Blackwater river in Essex.